microsoftgraph/msgraph-bicep-types/generated/microsoftgraph/microsoft.graph/beta/0.1.10-preview/types.md

 * **logoutUrl**: string: Specifies the URL that the Microsoft's authorization service uses to sign out a user using OpenId Connect front-channel, back-channel, or SAML sign out protocols.
 * **notes**: string: Free text field to capture information about the service principal, typically used for operational purposes.
 Maximum allowed size is 1,024 characters.
 * **notificationEmailAddresses**: string[]: Specifies the list of email addresses where Microsoft Entra ID sends a notification when the active certificate is near the expiration date.
 This is only for the certificates used to sign the SAML token issued for Microsoft Entra Gallery applications.
+* **owners**: [MicrosoftGraphRelationship](#microsoftgraphrelationship): Directory objects that are owners of this servicePrincipal.
+The owners are a set of nonadmin users or servicePrincipals who are allowed to modify this object.
+Read-only.
+Nullable
 * **passwordCredentials**: [MicrosoftGraphPasswordCredential](#microsoftgraphpasswordcredential)[]: The collection of password credentials associated with the service principal.
 Not nullable.
 * **preferredSingleSignOnMode**: string: Specifies the single sign-on mode configured for this application.
 Microsoft Entra ID uses the preferred single sign-on mode to launch the application from Microsoft 365 or the Microsoft Entra My Apps.
 The supported values are password, saml, notSupported, and oidc.
 Note: This field might be null for older SAML apps and for OIDC applications where it isn't set automatically.
 * **preferredTokenSigningKeyEndDateTime**: string: Specifies the expiration date of the keyCredential used for token signing, marked by preferredTokenSigningKeyThumbprint.
 Updating this attribute isn't currently supported.
 For details, see ServicePrincipal property differences.